Graduate Nurses and Midwives

 The documents that must be provided during the Darling Downs Health Graduate Nursing and Midwifery Recruitment Process are specified in the Graduate Applicant Information Booklet provided on offer of Interview.
 The specified documents must be returned electronically prior to interview.

 Do I get to choose which clinical area/facility I work in?

 On your Graduate Summary you can list your preferences in order.
 As the graduate positions at Darling Downs Health are highly competitive it is not always possible for everyone to have their first preference.
 Applicant preferences are considered when allocating graduate places but cannot be guaranteed.

 Across Darling Downs Health the rostered hours per fortnight for Graduate Nurses and Midwives, range from 64 to 80 hours or 0.8 to 1.0 full time equivalent (FTE).
 The hours per fortnight depends on the clinical area/facility and their requirements.

 Will I have to complete rotations during my Graduate year?

-The majority of the Graduate Nurse/Midwife positions with Darling Downs Health do not require a rotation.
-There are however Rural facilities that do rotate their Graduate Nurses through different clinical and on occasion, near geographical areas.
+Many of the Graduate Nurse/Midwife positions with Darling Downs Health do not involve a rotation.
+There are however Rural facilities that rotate their Graduate Nurses through different clinical and on occasion, near geographical areas.
 You will be advised on confirmation of location if rotation is to occur.

 Is accommodation provided at the different facilities at Darling Downs Health?

-No, there is no accommodation provided for Graduate Nurses at any of the Darling Downs Health facilities.
-We are able to assist in some aspects of reviewing and applying for accommodation.
+Accommodation is not provided for Graduate Nurses by Darling Downs Health.
+We can assist in some aspects of applying for accommodation.

 Graduate Nurses/Midwives at Darling Downs Health will be supplied with professional attire in line with Queensland Health Human Resources Policy C68 Uniforms for Nurses and Midwives.